LiibanMo/scikit-jax/README.md

 # Scikit-JAX: Classical Machine Learning on the GPU

 Welcome to **Scikit-JAX**, a machine learning library designed to leverage the power of GPUs through JAX for efficient and scalable classical machine learning algorithms.
-Our library provides implementations for a variety of classical machine learning techniques, optimized for performance and ease of use.
+The library provides implementations for a variety of classical machine learning techniques, optimized for performance and ease of use.

 ## Features